IBM/z_ansible_collections_samples/cloud_infra_center/ocp_upi/README.md

 The file `inventory.yaml` contains the variables most likely to need customisation.

-For a successful IBM® Cloud Infrastructure Center UPI installation it is required:
+For a successful IBM® Cloud Infrastructure Center UPI installation (3 woker nodes) it is required:

 Security Groups: 3
 Security Group Rules: 60